About the Board

 To make the supervisorial districts equal in population, the boundaries are adjusted every ten years through the process called “redistricting.”
-That process was completed in 2001.
+That process was completed in 2011.
 Terms of office for the Supervisors are four years.
 Alternate elections are held every two years for three supervisors and then for two supervisors.
 The salary of the Board members is fixed by the Board itself.
-A President of the Board, chosen from the membership of the Board every two years, presides at all meetings of the Board and appoints committees to handle work involving the major programs of the County.
+A President of the Board, chosen from the membership of the Board every two years, presides over all regular meetings of the Board and appoints Board Members to Board Committees to handle work involving the major programs of the County.

 As defined by the Alameda County Charter, the duties of the Board of Supervisors are as follows:

 - Appoint most County officers and employees, except elected officials.